 Competence in reading, writing, speaking and listening is encouraged throughout the curriculum and across the key stages in order to enable the children to communicate appropriately and effectively.
 However, we teach English daily as a discrete subject from Year 1 to Year 6 following the National Curriculum, with opportunities for Literacy teaching in the Foundation Stage being incorporated within the child’s day according to principles of the Early Years Foundation Stage (EYFS).

-Reading is taught lower down the school using the phonics guidance programme, ‘Letters and Sounds,’ and this is built upon throughout Key Stages 1 and 2.
-We use a range of materials to support the teaching of phonics and reading including 'Pearson - Phonics Bug', 'Rocket', 'Rigby Star' and 'Oxford reading tree' and children eventually move on to free readers.
+In EYFS and KS1 we follow the 'Letters and Sounds' programme to teach phonics and develop reading skills.
+In KS1 we use a range of materials to support the teaching of phonics and reading including 'Pearson - Phonics Bug', 'Rocket', 'Rigby Star' and 'Oxford reading tree'.
+In Key Stage 2 we follow the Accelerated Reader Programme which further develops reading and comprehension skills as well as promoting a love of reading.
 All classes have specific guided reading sessions and reading for pleasure is positively encouraged.